-- To continue our journey towards "excellence everywhere"; all schools, programmes and functions to be performing at an "outstanding" level by (or before) summer 2020; - To meet all of our key financial targets; this will require us to - a.
-Meet or exceed our 16-18 and 19+ income/recruitment targets. - Secure further efficiencies/reductions in our operating costs. - To ensure that all 16-18 learners engage in (and adequately record) Work related Activity; - To continue to improve our facilities, where necessary and affordable.
+Objective Achievement To make further progress towards our journey to "excellence everywhere"; all schools, programmes and functions to be performing at an "outstanding" level by (or before) summer 2020.
+The College has a strong focus on quality which has once again produced exceptional results for all learners and stakeholders.
+As such, the College saw another improvement in its self assessment grade profile.
+To meet all our key financial targets; this will require us to (a) Meet or exceed our 16-18 and 19+ income/recruitment targets; and (b) Secure further efficiencies/reductions in operating costs.
+The College exceeded its 16-18 recruitment target for 2018/19.
+19+ income was slightly below target, however overall programme ABC contribution and "roadmap" targets were met.
+Savings in operating costs have been achieved through focussed procurement practices and detailed curriculum planning.
+To ensure that all 16-18 learners engage in (and adequately record) Work Related Activity (WRA).
+The College has made good progress with learner engagement in WRA.
+New functionality has been developed within the Student Portal and reporting included in the Runshaw CV.
+To continue to improve our facilities, where necessary and affordable.
+Facilities continue to be improved at both sites; including refurbishment of the Dalehead restaurant and an additional study area at the Chorley Campus.